Mushi0/ranking-1/README.md

 ### Sun_Yat-sen_University.py

 It is meant to crawl some informations on the website of Sun Yat-sen University.

+### Shandong_University.py

+It is meant to crawl some informations on the website of Sun Shandong University.

+### University_of_Science_and_Technology_of_China.py

+It is meant to crawl some informations on the website of Sun University of Science and Technology of China.